Burger King raises awareness about 'pink tax'

 Burger King wanted to raise awareness about "pink tax."

-"Pink tax" is a term used when women pay more for the exact same item compared to men, like razors, shampoo and dry cleaning.
+"Pink tax" is a term used when women pay more for the exact same item compared to men, like razors, shampoo, and dry cleaning.

-A proposal on the House floor right now would give state attorney generals the power to target companies who made women pay more.
+A proposal on the House floor right now would give state attorneys general the power to target companies who made women pay more.

 Burger King came out with this campaign in support of the bill.